sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Color-change

 Whenever you take a long rest, you may alter the color of your crystalline body.
 You can only be one color all over, usually choosing from red, blue, green, and yellow.
-The color you choose grants you resistance to one damage typeñfire (red), cold (blue), acid (green), or radiant (yellow).
+The color you choose grants you resistance to one damage type√±fire (red), cold (blue), acid (green), or radiant (yellow).

 ##### Crystal Healing